Space is a fascinating topic for kids of all ages.

 Pattern blocks can help kids learn pre-math concepts that will give them a headstart in school.

-They’re great for introducing kids to geometric shapes, patterns, colors and for working on fine motor skills.
+They’re great for introducing kids to geometric shapes, patterns, and colors and for working on fine motor skills.

 For young children just beginning to play with these printable mats, you can talk to them about colors.
 Ask them to find all the red pieces and put them in one pile.